lewislepton/tode/README.md

 [Lewis Lepton](https://lewislepton.com)

 *This engine includes some things from other libraries & works that others have put up, such as the TMX stuff.
-But is only included inside the engine to cut out the need of more downloading from other sources*
+But is only included inside the engine to cut out the need of more downloading from other sources.
+I dont take credit for these works, but i do edit them a lot to make sure things work the way they should 😘*